elucian/bee/syntax/overview.md

 ## Reference

+A reference is a special variable containing type information and a memory location.

+**notes:**

-All composite variables are references to objects.
+* All composite variables are implicit references;

-**modify**

-* New references are declared using "@" instead of "∈"
+* Explicit references are declared using "@" instead of "∈";
-* Reference can be borrowed using operator: "::"
+* Reference can be transferred using operator: "@" from other variable;
-* Reference content can be initialized using operator ":="
+* Reference location can be reset using operator ":=" to a new location;
-* Reference content/value can be cloned using operator ":="
+* Reference underline value can be cloned using operator ":=" into other variable;

 **example**
 ```
+make k @ Z; -- reference to integer
-make i := 10 ∈ Z ; -- basic type
+make i := 10 ∈ Z;  -- basic type
-make j :: i  @ Z ; -- reference to i
-make k @ Z ; -- null reference

 -- borrowing address / boxing
-alter k :: i ; -- boxing i := 12
+alter k @  i;  -- boxing i = 12
-alter i += 1 ; -- modify i := 13
+alter i += 1;  -- modify i = 13
-print k ; --expect 13 (modified)
+print k;  --expect 13 (modified)

+-- create new reference
--- verify boxing effect
+make  n @ i; -- boxing i
-print k ≡ j; -- True (same)
-print k ≡ i; -- True (same)
+print n ≡ i; -- True (same)

+-- reference identity is transient
-print j ≡ i; -- True (same)
+print n ≡ k; -- True (same)
 ```

 ## Conditionals